targetteal/o2-pt/rule-book.md

 ## Select Mode

-The goal of the _Select Mode_ is to select circle members to fill the three structural roles: facilitador, Secretary and Inner Link.
+The goal of the _Select Mode_ is to select circle members to fill the three structural roles: Facilitator, Secretary and Inner Link.

 Anyone in the circle can ask for the Facilitator to jump to the _Select Mode_ and perform an election for one of the three elected roles.
 If that is the case, this should be done immediately.